augam8/augam8.github.io/readme.md

 There were no serious threat and ethical considerations as this project is published as open source.
 It is important that my web folio is accessible to anyone.
 I didn’t have to show my email on my site, so the contact form is really great concealing that.
 Using Netlify and SRI made it
 ### DESIGN VARIATIONS:
 There are three variations to the overall design of my website which have been deployed in my github account and can be accessed in the below links.
-Githublink v1 – dark mode
+Githublink v1 – change-background
-Github link v2 – changed background
+Github link v2 – change-font-color

 ### KEY CHALLENGES: